Yankee Stadium (1923): College football

 Eight college football games were played at Yankee Stadium on Thanksgiving Day, the first seven by New York University.
 Perhaps, the most famous Thanksgiving Day game was the first.
 Oregon State Agricultural College (now Oregon State) was the first West Coast team to travel across the country and play an East Coast team.
 8–1 NYU was a 3–1 favorite to beat 5–3 OSAC, but Oregon State upset the hometown favorites 25–13.
 Will Rogers lamented what the "Oregon apple knockers" had done to his "city slickers" in a column after the game.
 After the 1928 game, NYU beat Carnegie Tech (now Carnegie Mellon University) in 1931 and 1932, defeated Fordham in 1936, lost to Carnegie Tech in 1929 and lost to Fordham in 1934 and 1935.
 In the eighth game, in 1963, Syracuse beat Notre Dame, 14–7.
 This was a rematch following the teams' controversial 1961 game won by Notre Dame, 17–15.

 The Gotham Bowl was scheduled to premiere at Yankee Stadium in 1960, but was canceled when no opponent could be found for Oregon State University.
-The 1961 game was moved to the Polo Grounds, and when just 6,166 people came to Yankee Stadium for the 1962 game, in which the University of Nebraska defeated the University of Miami, 36–34, the Gotham Bowl was never played again.
-The Miami-Nebraska game remains the only college bowl ever played at the stadium.
+The 1961 game was moved to the Polo Grounds, and when just 6,166 people came to Yankee Stadium for the 1962 game, in which Nebraska defeated Miami (FL) 36–34, the Gotham Bowl was never played again.
+The Miami–Nebraska game was the only college bowl played at the stadium.

 In 1969, Notre Dame and Army reprised their long series at the Stadium (1925–1946 except 1930) with one final game, which the Fighting Irish won, 45–0.
 It was the final game at the stadium for either team.